sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/03-cpu.md

 ### Instruction pre-fetching

-When an instruction is in the execution cycle, next instruction will be fetched.
+The process of fetching next instruction while current instruction is still executing.
+Reduces idle time of CPU.

 ### Instruction pipelining

-Instruction cycle is divided into sub-operations and different segments of CPU handle each sub-operations.

-Increases thorough put of the microprocessor.
+The process of dividing instruction execution cycle into multiple stages.
+Those multiple stages will be executed in parallel.
+Increases thoroughput of the microprocessor.

 ### Hyper Threading